Structure Follows Strategy, in Strategy Driven Enterprise Organizations

 Capacity Development - Leadership Core Issues

 Apart from the institution arrangements, the owner/shop manager must analyze the leadership structure of the shop.
 A winning workforce in the shop needs a focused and motivated team lead or shop manager who not only inspires when the shop loses one or two customers, but who also maintains the momentum and continues to fight even when the shop is gaining customers.
 In addition to the manager/lead it is important that other barbers assume leadership roles as needed.
 For instance, when facing losing a customer because long waiting time for a particular barber, can that barber position others who have less workload, to alleviate the problem and win the customer?
 Are there clear lines of communication between the owner and manager, the manager and the lead as well as other barbers on the shop floor?
 And what if the manager or one of the barbers is suddenly injured/ill?

 Capacity Development - Accountability Core Issues

 Accountability is yet another critical element in building a winning team/workforce.
 Are feedback mechanisms in place among the barbers, management and customers and partners/supporters?
 Do they all have voice in the major decisions that affect the team, such as resource allocation, picking new barbers, developing younger barbers, and supporting community events?
 Within the team itself it is imperative that the owner/coach establish a system to gather feedback and suggestions from the barbers and act on those.

-This brief scenario outlines some of the core issues that impact the success of the barber shop team.
+This brief scenario outlines some of the core issues that impact the success of the barber shop team, and some of the critical changes that would give the organization a better chance to see his business bend the revenue curve.
 Of course, beyond the control of the owner and barbers or customers are contextual issues such as injuries/illness, weather, airport conditions, etc., that might affect the outcome of a given customer episode.
-However, within a reasonable time frame that enables these basic changes to take root, the owner has a better chance to see his business bend the revenue curve.